anthonyshibitov/jasper/README.md

 [ ] Remove extra CSS files
 [ ] Support exports
 [X] Add visual indication in data directory table when a field is null
+[ ] Add visual indication in section headers when a field is null